ferdinandduterte/100-Days-Of-ML-Code/README.md

 ## Day 2: July 9, 2018 (Face Swap App)

-**Today's Progress:** Implement an app that could be used for fun lie face swapping
+**Today's Progress:** Implement an app that could be used for fun like face swapping

 **Thoughts:** Pushing daily content on github is really hard, but I could intuitively feel the positive impact and drive this offer.